BUS460 Operational Risk Management

 Though the course in not very technical, it is necessary to have some basic experience from modeling optimization problems from such as operations research, industrial engineering or management science.

 Credit reduction due to overlap

 Requirements for course approval

-A second case study in groups of at most three (50%) plus a 3 hour written school exam (50%).
-The exams can only be written in English.
+A second case study (home exam, 4 days) in groups of two or three (50%) plus an oral exam of about 15 minutes (in person or electronically) (50%).
+The exams are in English.

 Daniel Kahneman, Thinking Fast and Slow, Penguin Books, 2011, Parts II and III.
 Students are advised, but not required, to read the whole book.

 A compendium developed by the instructor.
 Will be posted.

 Autumn.
 Not offered Autumn 2021.